Deuteron production from phase-space coalescence in the UrQMD approach: Results

 Figure \ref{f1} shows the rapidity distributions of protons and deuterons in minimum bias p+Au (left) and p+Be (right) collisions at a beam energy of $14.6$A GeV.
 The symbols denote the experimental data, the lines indicate the UrQMD calculations.
 The deuteron and proton yields are consistent with the experimental E802 data \cite{Abbott:1991en}, and the rapidity distributions are well reproduced.

-As similarly good description of the d/p ratio can also be obtained for the highest beam energies achievable at the LHC.
-The integrated, midrapidity $|y|<0.5$, yields ($dN/dy$) of of deuterons and antideuterons in p+p collisions are calculated by the UrQMD model for different center-of-mass energies $\sqrt{s_{NN}}= 0.9, 2.76$ and $7$ TeV and compared to recent ALICE data, as shown in Table I. We can see that our results are close to the ALICE experimental data.
+A similarly good description of the deuteron and anti-deuteron production in proton-proton reactions can also be obtained for the highest beam energies achievable at the LHC.
+The integrated, midrapidity $|y|<0.5$, yields ($dN/dy$) of deuterons and anti-deuterons in p+p collisions are calculated by the UrQMD model for different center-of-mass energies $\sqrt{s_{NN}}= 0.9, 2.76$ and $7$ TeV and compared to recent ALICE data, as shown in Table I. We can see that our results are in agreement with the ALICE experimental data.

-Using the integrated yields from table one can calculate the ratios of deuteron to proton (d/p) and antideuteron to antiproton ($\overline{\mathrm{d}} $/ $ \overline{\mathrm{p}} $) as a function of energies $\sqrt{s_{NN}}= 53, 900, 2760$ and $7000$~GeV, as shown in figure \ref{f2}. the open symbols are calculations by the UrQMD model and are compared to the experimental data.
-We find that at high energies, the our data consistent with the experimental data.
+Using the yields from Table I one can calculate the ratios of deuteron to proton (d/p) and anti-deuteron to anti-proton ($\overline{\mathrm{d}} $/ $ \overline{\mathrm{p}} $) as a function of energies $\sqrt{s_{NN}}= 53, 900, 2760$ and $7000$~GeV, as shown in Figure \ref{f2}.
+The open symbols are calculations by the UrQMD model and are compared to the experimental data.
+We find that at high energies, our results are consistent with the experimental data.